What matters most?

 - Representing a multi-national health care provider in a government investigation with potentially extensive criminal exposure which resulted in relatively modest civil fine and closure of the government investigation

-- Representing the target of an IRS criminal enforcement matter involving over $10 million of prime real estate in whicht the individual was not charged and ultimately received a tax refund
+- Representing the target of an IRS criminal enforcement matter involving over $10 million of prime real estate in which the individual was not charged and ultimately received a tax refund

-- Representing mutual fund company in investigation of the Massachusetts Division of Securities; no suit was filed
+- Representing a mutual fund company in a Massachusetts Division of Securities investigation; no suit was filed

 - Convincing the government not to bring criminal charges against an officer of a major health care company who had received a target letter from the government; the other officers who received target letters were all criminally charged